 Reviewed on PlayStation 4

-There’s good reason I’ve steered clear of Assassin’s Creed since first few.
-Ubisoft’s convoluted Templar tale now has TEN core romps under its belt.
-So diluted is the series that, as far as I can tell, Ubi’s bugger all than the bored parent in charge of this year’s party, swapping out set dressings and offering up watery Raro to anyone that comes in arm’s reach.
+There’s good reason I’ve steered clear of Assassin’s Creed since the first few.
+Ubisoft’s convoluted Templar tale now has ten core romps under its belt.
+TEN!
+Dilution has reached critical mass, and at this point, Ubi’s bugger all than the bored parent in charge of this year’s party, swapping out set dressings and offering up watery cordial to anyone in arm’s reach.

-20 some odd hours sailing around, sword fighting and snatching sentient sea shanties like some sort of seafaring Banjo-Kazooie, I wouldn’t say my hesitance was entirely unfounded.
+20 some odd hours sailing around, sword fighting and snatching sentient sea shanties like a seafaring Banjo-Kazooie, I wouldn’t say my hesitance was entirely unfounded.
 Black Flag is however, the best AC of the last wee while by a good few nautical miles.

-However, Clunky Island really does come into its own off-land.
-Allowing you to crew up and wander your ship, master and commander, all that dullness is mostly forgotten.
-The Caribbean is bustling, vibrant, and the perfect vehicle for all those desert island fantasies you’ve harboured.
-Say what you will about the big French corporate but they’ve always had a knack for putting together a beautiful world, and there’s no dulling the shine on the high seas; fighting folks and digging into diegetic treasure maps (one of the best new trends in gaming).
-After a good few hours here, you’re back to the glory days of Overboard on the original PlayStation.
+Black Flag’s spread, the Caribbean, is bustling, vibrant, and the perfect vehicle for all desert island fantasies.
+Say what you will about the big French corporate but they can build one hell of a gorgeous world, and there’s no dulling the shine on the high seas.
+Tustling with lawmen and digging into diegetic treasure maps (one of the best new trends in gaming), a good few hours here has you back to the glory days of Overboard on the original PlayStation.

-If, like me, you stopped giving a toss after the series transitioned into one big annual checkbox, Assassin’s Creed IV: Black Flag is definitely worth a look in.
+If, like me, apathy and Assassin’s Creed became indistinguishable after the series transitioned from innovation to annual checkbox, Black Flag is definitely worth your time.